jic-dtool/dtool/docs/source/working_with_datasets.rst

 when files are located in some object storage system in the cloud, access may be less trivial.

-Dtool solves this problem by providing a call to a method that returns an absolute path on local disk with a promise that the file requested will be available from there when the call returns the path.
+dtool solves this problem by providing a call to a method that returns an absolute path on local disk with a promise that the file requested will be available from there when the call returns the path.